mkjanke/ESP32-SeeLevel-NOW/README.md

 Output broadcast via ESP-NOW is a JSON formatted message suitable for parsing via Node-Red or python script, such as:

      { "D":"device name", "tankName/s": "147 121 0 0 0 0 14 108 149 179 184 255", "tankName/checkSum": "121" }\n

+The companion app to this: https://github.com/mkjanke/ESP32-Now-JSON-GW.
+This gateway receives ESP-NOW broadcasts and forwards them to an attached serial port.

 ### Interfacing 12V sensor with 3.3V ESP32: